Sudan Tribune: Plural news and views on Sudan

 In July last year, Nigeria’s Oranto Petroleum Limited said it signed oil sharing agreement with South Sudan covering the country’s Block B3, earmarking up to $500 million to explore the oil in the region.
 In the first three years, Oranto said it would do airborne geophysical surveys in the 25,150-sq km block and assess existing data held by the government and former operators, among a series of other activities.

-The 120,000-square kilometer Block B was reportedly split by the government into the B1, B2 and B3 blocks in 2012.
+The 120,000-square kilometre Block B was reportedly split by the government into the B1, B2 and B3 blocks in 2012.
 In Block B3, Oranto will work alongside the B1 and B2 partners, which include Total.

-South Sudan is an established, world-class petroleum producing region, whose territory includes a large part of the Cretaceous rift basin system that has proved petroliferous in Chad, Niger and Sudan.
+South Sudan is an established, world-class petroleum-producing region, whose territory includes a large part of the Cretaceous rift basin system that has proved petroliferous in Chad, Niger and Sudan.

 (ST)